AFM-SPM/PerovStats/docs/usage.md

 ### perovstats-demo.ipynb

 #### This is the demo notebook for an explanation on running PerovStats and the processes it goes through.
-Use this notebook first to see how `.spm` files will be processed.
+Use this notebook first to see how files will be processed.
 As this is for example purposes, only one file can be inputted per run.

 - In the second code block there are paths for you to edit:
     - `img_file`

-        The input .spm filepath.
+        The input filepath.
 Two files are provided for you to test, simply remove the `# ` from one and add it to the start of the other to switch files.
     - `output_dir`

         The directory to save the results and output to.
 If the folder does not exist this will be created while running PerovStats.